What is a Cap Rate?

 To have a better understanding, let’s look at some of the factors you should pay attention to while analyzing cap rate.

 Factors to Consider When Analyzing Cap Rate

 Determining the ideal cap rate is dependent on the property class you are looking into, among other factors listed below.

 Property class can also be referred to as asset class.
 It could be a hotel, office, retail, multi-family, just to name but a few.

 Among these property classes, multi-family seems to have the lowest cap rate.
 The market reality that has always been constant for the most part is that people will always be looking and needing a place to reside in irrespective of economic factors.

 That also means that it has the least level of real estate investment risk, a feature that makes this asset class a sure winner.

 The debate on what is a good cap rate for multi-family never seems to end.
-But the reality is the average cap rate for rental property can change from time to time as a result of fluctuating interest rates, old vs new buildings, and in some cases, economic conditions such as such as an influx of foreign investors and migrants such as is the case with Toronto.
+But the reality is the average cap rate for rental property can change from time to time as a result of fluctuating interest rates, old vs new buildings, and in some cases, economic conditions such as an influx of foreign investors and migrants such as is the case with Toronto.
 Enlisting the help of an investment consultant in knowing what the ideal cap rate is at any given time is a great way to go about this.